fluxprotocol/oracle-validator-node/README.md

 # 🔮 Flux Oracle Validator Node

-⚠️ This software is still in BETA and should be used in production yet, beware of dragons 🐉
+⚠️ This software is still in BETA and should not be used in production yet, beware of dragons 🐉

 ## Features